Old Greenwich is typically the neighborhood people think of when they think of Greenwich.

 For the second half of the Nineteenth Century, Old Greenwich was called “Sound Beach”.
 The name was supposed to attract more beach-goers to town on holiday.
 The name persists with downtown Old Greenwich’s main street, named Sound Beach Avenue.

-Even to this day, Old Greenwich remains Greenwich’s beach town.
+Even to this day, Old Greenwich remains Greenwich’s beach town, a quintessential representation of summer in Connecticut.

 Attractions, Activities, and Things to Do in Old Greenwich